ionoid/docs.ionoid.io/docs/deploy-iot-apps.md

 ## Delete IoT Apps

-You can either delete an app on the whole devices of a project, or on a single
+You can either delete an app on all or some devices of a project, or on a single
 device:

-- To delete an app on the whole project, navigate to
+- To delete an app on all devices of a project, navigate to
   <the-project-app-details-page/> and click on **Delete app on this project**
   button: